Revising can be a challenge.

 - Past papers: look over past papers as they are a good indication of what could be in the exam and will help you focus on what you need to revise

 - Find your groove: everyone learns and revises differently so find what works for you – highlighting, colour coding, rewriting notes, re-watching lectures, mind maps, flashcards and more

-- Take care of yourself: try and get enough sleep, eat “brain nourishing” foods – like salmon, blueberries, avocados, nuts, seeds, etc., stay hydrated with 2-3 litres of water, listen to relaxing music, go for a walk or to the gym and allow time to do something fun
+- Take care of yourself: try and get enough sleep; eat “brain nourishing” foods – like whole grain bread, pasta, salmon, blueberries, avocados, nuts, seeds, etc.; stay hydrated with 2-3 litres of water a day; listen to relaxing music; go for a walk or to the gym; and allow time to do something fun

 - Remove distractions: if possible!
 It may be that you need to revise somewhere away from distractions, like at the library rather than your room.
 Or even consider deactivating (or deleting!) your social media for a while if you keep procrastinating